 The brilliance of Saperavi is that it truly satisfies our sustainability dreams.
-Each bunch is loosely formed with thick skins so it’s much harder for disease to settle in.
-And the variety handles the heat so well, ripening slowly with less chance of ‘raisining’.
+Each bunch is loosely formed with thick skins and tough, gnarly-looking leaves so it’s much harder for disease to settle in.
+And the variety handles the heat well, ripening slowly with less chance of ‘raisining’.

-Saperavi also has naturally high tannins that we soften up and allow to grow complex through extended skin contact.
-It’s part of only a handful of red varieties that have red flesh as well as red skin, creating a concentrated wine with an inky purple-red colour that really has to be seen to be believed.
+Saperavi also has naturally high tannins that we soften up and allow to grow more complex through extended skin contact.
+It’s part of only a handful of grape varieties that are Teinturier, have red flesh as well as red skin, creating a concentrated wine with an inky purple-red colour that really has to be seen to be believed.
 (Saperavi literally means "paint” or “dye" in Georgian because of this intense dark red colour.)

 Our Saperavi is a generously medium bodied and truly elegant food-orientated wine